vitest-dev/vitest/docs/config/index.md

 - **Version:** Since Vitest 0.30.0
 - **CLI:** `--browser`, `--browser=<name>`

-Options to change behaviour of browser.
+Options to change behaviour of the browser.

 ::: warning
-This is experimental feature.
+This is an experimental feature.
 Breaking changes might not follow semver, please pin Vitest's version when using it.
 :::

 #### browserOptions.provider